willzigler/ai-demo/README.md

-# ai-demo
+# This is now about ice cream

-This project is dedicated to teaching the basics of forking and creating PRs.
+Ice cream is perfect and I will fight you.